For the food

 Menu options for everyone

-Our flame-grilled PERi-PERi Chicken is legendary, but that doesn’t mean our vegetarian friends or anyone looking to cut down on meat has to miss out on our PERi-PERi magic.
-We’ve revamped our vegetarian menu with loads of great options, from beanie burgers to supergreen wraps, and we’re continually experimenting with new vegetarian options.
+Our flame-grilled PERi-PERi Chicken is legendary, but that doesn’t mean our vegetarian or plant-based fans, or anyone looking to cut down on meat has to miss out.
+We’ve revamped our menu with loads of vegetarian and plant-based options from our Beanie Burger to The Great Imitator Wrap - and we’re always experimenting with new options.

-Chickens are obviously a big part of what we do, and it’s important to us that we stand up for chicken welfare and try to raise standards across the food industry wherever possible.
+Chickens are obviously a big part of what we do, and it’s important to us that we stand up for chicken welfare and try to raise standards across the food industry.
 All of our chicken meets high standards of animal welfare, food safety and environmental protection.

 Higher chicken welfare standards

-- have perches, bales or bale-like objects so that they can play around and display natural behaviours
+- Have perches, bales or bale-like objects so they can play around and display natural behaviours

-- are only given antibiotics when they’re ill, as prescribed by a registered vet.
+- Are only given antibiotics when they’re ill, prescribed by a registered vet.
 Routine use of antibiotics is completely banned

 We describe our food as modern Afro-Portuguese cuisine.
 It harks back to when Portuguese explorers brought their traditionally flame-grilled spatchcock chicken to Mozambique, and it mixed with African spices, chillies, lemons and garlic to create PERi-PERi chicken.
 Our founders then opened the first Nando’s in South Africa back in 1987 to celebrate this seriously delicious flavour sensation.